XuewenWangUGA/USAT/README.md

 ## Format of input sequence file:
 USAT takes a sequence file with haplotype sequence for each STR and an optional BED file for specific information at each loci.
 The format is a tabular text file with data like marker1 <tab> haplotype sequence <tab> SampleID, one haplotype per line.
 If there are multiple haplotypes, the same marker ID could be used for each locus.
+Lines with # can be used annotation or comments.

  e.g.,
+ #CODIS core STR loci for HG002

+#Marker_Name	Sample_haplotype	SampleID

   MK1 CTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTAT S1

   MK1 CTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTAT S0

   A test dataset is provided with the software release for testing.